 There are several methods that you can use to keep indoor cats from jumping off the balcony.
 Not everyone will suit each person’s circumstances.
 It’s a good idea to check out all the options below and see which if any will work for your circumstances and your cat.

 While your cat may not jump off your balcony, they do also stand a good chance of falling off.
 Cats fall off things more than they would like us to believe.

 Do Cats Jump off Balconies?

-Yes, unfortunately, they do and sometimes with quite severe consequences.
-I’ve seen cats do some extraordinary things and survive when they shouldn’t do.
+Yes, unfortunately, they do, and sometimes with quite severe consequences.
+I’ve seen cats do some extraordinary things and survive when they shouldn’t.
 Cats have the much-deserved reputation of being able to land on their feet.
 And they can from quite a height.